 Fortunately, there are a variety of effective treatments for bite problems.
 If you suspect your child has a bite misalignment, it is especially important to have them examined as early as possible.
 By starting early, you can make sure they avoid years of pain and self-consciousness.

 Call The Lewisville Dentist at (214) 731-7925.
-Dr. Natalie Goodman, DDS is experienced in diagnosing bite disorders in patients of all ages.
+Dr. Jessfor Baugh, DDS is experienced in diagnosing bite disorders in patients of all ages.
 We can create a successful treatment plan for you.
 We also perform general dentistry and cosmetic dentistry for Flower Mound TX area dental clients.